 My Agile story started reasonably recently, less than two years ago.
 I joined OptimalBI as a Data Vault developer.
 They were already using Agile and the Data Vault development process is nicely aligned with an Agile methodology, so my transformation into Agile went smoothly.
-Agile was a paradigm shift of software development.
+Agile was a paradigm shift in software development.
 Business Intelligence projects have their own nuances and the Data Vault methodology easily fits it.

 This project is slightly different.
 We are building an extension to the Data Warehouse automation tool and wanted to use Agile.
 Our project specifics are:

 - a small development team – only two developers are working on the project

 - business users are only interested in the final product delivery, not the intermediate steps – “Do your techy magic, so I’ll be getting my reports faster” or “I want this tool to generate a Data Warehouse object for me”